PRODUCE AND PACA LAW

 All this matters because if a supplier, or “PACA trust creditor”, does not get paid by a trust debtor due to bankruptcy or business failure, they can file for payment through the PACA trust.
 To make a claim through the trust, the creditor must:

-• Prove buyer was provided with notice of PACA protection at the time of purchase.
+Prove buyer was provided with notice of PACA protection at the time of purchase.
 If the notice was not provided on the invoice, it can be given in a separate written notice within 30 days of the transfer.

-• Show that the creditor did not receive payment.
+Show that the creditor did not receive payment.

-• Prevent further transfer of any PACA trust assets.
+Prevent further transfer of any PACA trust assets.

-• Recover any assets transferred to third parties.
+Recover any assets transferred to third parties.

-• Hold the principals and shareholders personally responsible for shortfalls in the PACA trust.
+Hold the principals and shareholders personally responsible for shortfalls in the PACA trust.

 To do this, you will need the help of a produce law attorney who knows the specifics of PACA.
 These claims must be made in federal or bankruptcy court, so your attorney must be licensed to appear in these courts.
-Esquivel Law can represent our clients in federal district courts across the country when it is time to pursue your claims.
+Esquivel Law can represent clients in federal district courts across the country when it is time to pursue their claims.

 REPARATIONS AND DISPUTE RESOLUTION